tomslee/airbnb-data-collection/README.md

 ### Running a survey

-There are several kinds of survey supported.
+There are three ways to run surveys:
+- by neighbourhood
+- by bounding box
+- by zipcode

+Of these, the bounding box is the one I use most and so is most thoroughly tested.
+The neighbourhood one is the easiest to set up, so you may want to try that first, but be warned that if Airbnb has not assigned neighbourhoods to the city you are searching, the results can be very incomplete.

+For users of earlier releases: Thanks to contributions from Sam Kaufman the searches now save information on the search step, and there is no need to run an "-f" step after running a -s or -sb or -sz search: the information about each room is collected from the search pages.

+#### Neighbourhood search

 For some cities, Airbnb provides a list of "neighbourhoods", and one search loops over each neighbourhood in turn.
 If the city does not have neighbourhoods defined by Airbnb, this search will probably underestimate the number of listings by a large amount.

 Run a neighbourhood-by-neighbourhood search: